Arizona State University: Athletics

 Arizona State University's Division I athletic teams are called the Sun Devils, which is also the nickname used to refer to students and alumni of the university.
-They compete in the Pac-12 Conference in 20 varsity sports.
+They compete in the Big 12 Conference in 20 varsity sports.
 Historically, the university has highly performed in men's, women's, and mixed archery; men's, women's, and mixed badminton; women's golf; women's swimming and diving; baseball; and football.
 Arizona State University's NCAA Division I-A program competes in 9 varsity sports for men and 11 for women.
 ASU's athletic director is Ray Anderson, former executive vice president of football operations for the National Football League.
 Anderson replaced Steve Patterson, who was appointed to the position in 2012, replacing Lisa Love, the former Senior Associate Athletic Director at the University of Southern California.
 Love was responsible for the hiring of coaches Herb Sendek, the men's basketball coach, and Dennis Erickson, the men's football coach.
 Erickson was fired in 2011 and replaced by Todd Graham.
 In December 2017, ASU announced that Herm Edwards would replace Graham as the head football coach.
 The rival to Arizona State University is University of Arizona.

 ASU has won 24 national collegiate team championships in the following sports: baseball (5), men's golf (2), women's golf (8), men's gymnastics (1), softball (2), men's indoor track (1), women's indoor track (2), men's outdoor track (1), women's outdoor track (1), and wrestling (1).

 In September 2009, criticism over the seven-figure salaries earned by various coaches at Arizona's public universities (including ASU) prompted the Arizona Board of Regents to re-evaluate the salary and benefit policy for athletic staff.
 With the 2011 expansion of the Pac-12 Conference, a new $3 billion contract for revenue sharing among all the schools in the conference was established.
 With the infusion of funds, the salary issue and various athletic department budgeting issues at ASU were addressed.
 The Pac-12's new media contract with ESPN allowed ASU to hire a new coach in 2012.
 A new salary and bonus package (maximum bonus of $2.05 million) was instituted and is one of the most lucrative in the conference.
 ASU also plans to expand its athletic facilities with a public-private investment strategy to create an amateur sports district that can accommodate the Pan American Games and operate as an Olympic Training Center.
 The athletic district will include a $300 million renovation of Sun Devil Stadium that will include new football facilities.
 The press box and football offices in Sun Devil Stadium were remodeled in 2012.